Доступно с лицензией Image Analyst.

 Computer-assisted image exploitation includes advanced classification and a suite of raster functions and geoprocessing tools.
 Both functions and tools can be chained together into custom algorithms using raster functions, templates, and models, respectively.
 These processing chains can be deployed on the desktop or distributed processing environments in ArcGIS Enterprise either on-premises or through a portal.

-The suite of functions, tools, and capabilities for advanced image analysis require the Image Analyst extension.
+The suite of functions, tools, and capabilities for advanced image analysis requires the Image Analyst extension.

 The capabilities, functions, and tools that are provided in the Image Analyst extension are geared toward image analysts who perform manual image interpretation, advanced remote sensing, and semiautomated image processing feature extraction.
 These image exploitation activities are grouped into the following functional categories: